OmegaSquad82/bluebuilds/README.md

 ### Swap on ZRAM

 Fedora uses [Swap on ZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) by default on all Spins, the derivatives used here are generally no different.
 There exist several packages to configure compressed drives and setting one up for swap.
-We're using the [systemd-zram-generator](https://github.com/systemd/zram-generator) by installing `zram-generator-defaults` package.

-Starting with v1.2.1 the zram-generator supports (via https://github.com/systemd/zram-generator/issues/178 and https://github.com/systemd/zram-generator/pull/200) configuring secondary compression algorithms and associated parameters to recompress pages on a zram drive, which needs to be triggered by touching a knob in sysfs.
+The custom images use the [systemd-zram-generator](https://github.com/systemd/zram-generator) by installing `zram-generator-defaults` package.
+Starting with v1.2.1 it supports (via https://github.com/systemd/zram-generator/issues/178 and https://github.com/systemd/zram-generator/pull/200) the configuration of secondary compression algorithms to recompress pages on a ZRAM drive.
+Furthermore ZRAM requires recompression to be triggered by touching a knob in sysfs.

 This allows for some flexibility.
-Here the system is configured for zram to absorb swapped out pages quickly and over time it should try to recompress all pages in small batches.
+Here the system is configured for ZRAM to absorb swapped out pages very quickly and over time it should try to recompress all pages once in small batches.

-It is important to know that in zram terms _incompressible_ pages are called huge; the Memory Management subsystem also knows [`huge pages`](https://docs.kernel.org/admin-guide/mm/concepts.html#huge-pages) but means something entirely different.
+It is important to know that in ZRAM terms _incompressible_ pages are called `huge`; the Memory Management subsystem also knows [`huge pages`](https://docs.kernel.org/admin-guide/mm/concepts.html#huge-pages) but means something entirely different.
+Also marking pages as `idle` requires memory tracking which Fedora / Bazzite currently deactivates in production kernels.

 #### Implementation

-zram is [configured](files/system/etc/systemd/zram-generator.conf) to use `lz4` as a fast, low-latency compression algorithm and both `zstd` and `lz4hc` were selected as secondary ones.
-A default to once every minute try to recompress a maximum of `4096` pages (up to 16 MiB) was selected to not produce unduly burden on the CPU.
-Any previous discrimination between either idle and huge pages has been removed for simplicity.
+ZRAM is [configured](files/system/etc/systemd/zram-generator.conf) to use `lz4` as a fast, low-latency compression algorithm and both `zstd` and `lz4hc` were selected as secondary ones.
+A default to once every second try to recompress a maximum of `1024` pages (up to 4 MiB) was selected to not produce unduly burden on the CPU.
+Any previous discrimination between either `idle` or `huge` pages has been removed for simplicity and no script files are being used.

-The system uses a [zram-recompression.timer](files/system/etc/systemd/system/zram-recompression.timer) to orchestrate the one-off execution of [zram-recompression.service](files/system/etc/systemd/system/zram-recompression.service).
-Since freed memory is likely to become fragmented another set of systemd units, [zram-compaction.service](files/system/etc/systemd/system/zram-compaction.service) and [zram-compaction.timer](files/system/etc/systemd/system/zram-compaction.timer) have been created.
-The Service units are designed to trigger either compaction or recompression for all existing zram devices.
+The system uses a [zram-recompression.timer](files/system/etc/systemd/system/zram-recompression.timer) to orchestrate the one-off execution of a [zram-recompression.service](files/system/etc/systemd/system/zram-recompression.service).
+Since freed memory is likely to become fragmented over time another set of systemd units, a [zram-compaction.service](files/system/etc/systemd/system/zram-compaction.service) and a [zram-compaction.timer](files/system/etc/systemd/system/zram-compaction.timer) have been created.
+The Service units are designed to trigger either compaction or recompression for all existing ZRAM devices.
+Timers add a randomized delay of up to 10% to the cycle time.

 #### Outcome

-On a severely memory constrained device with only 4 GiB, I've observed ratios of roughly 30..40% during normal usage scenarios (Browser, Electron Shells, E-Mail, Password Databases, Synchronization, ...) while the system stays _mostly_ reactive.
-With this configuration I try to achieve a good user experience, but the capabilities of this system are still limited.
+On a device with <4 GiB usable memory, I've observed ratios of roughly 30..40% during normal usage scenarios (Browser, several Electron shells, E-Mail, password databases, office application, file synchronization, ...) while the system stays _mostly_ reactive.
+With this configuration I try to achieve a good user experience, but the capabilities of my system are still limited.

 #### Blogs